AdobeDocs/analytics.en/help/import/data-sources/faq.md

 +++

 +++Can I use data sources without using the Adobe-provided FTP location?
-You can use the [Data sources API](https://developer.adobe.com/analytics-apis/docs/1.4/guides/data-sources/), which allows you to send API calls directly to Adobe.
+You can use the [Data Sources API](https://developer.adobe.com/analytics-apis/docs/1.4/guides/data-sources/), which allows you to send API calls directly to Adobe.
 These API calls include an `UploadData` method, which allows you to send data by a JSON object payload.
 +++